 This adapter is compatible with several different OBD2 apps, including both Torque Lite and Torque Pro.
 You can use different apps for different interfaces if you have preferred tools for different tasks.

-In the USA, this adapter is compatible with all cars sold after 1996, which are OBD2 compliant.
+This adapter is compatible with all cars sold after 1996, which are OBD2 compliant in the USA.
 OBD2 compliance starts at different points for other countries.

 Q: How fast are real-time updates from these apps?

-Torque Pro gives near instantaneous reports from its speedometer and temperature monitors, while Bluedriver captures free frame data, but may take a minute or two to transmit the full detailed report.
+Torque Pro gives near instantaneous reports from its speedometer and temperature monitors.
+At the same time, Bluedriver captures freeze frame data but may take a minute or two to transmit the full detailed report.